Invasive non-native plants

 How it spreads

 The main way it spreads is through the deliberate or accidental movement of rhizome fragments or cut stems.
-It is difficult to control due to its extremely deep root system, which can grow up to three metres in depth and seven metres horizontally.
+It is difficult to control due to its deep root system, which can grow up to three metres in depth and seven metres horizontally.

-Tiny fragments of its root, as little as 0.7 g, can produce a plant.
+Tiny fragments of its root, as little as 0.7g can produce a plant.
 The plant can grow as much as two centimetres a day, in any type of soil.
 It can grow through hard structures such as walls and concrete if there is an existing fault or crack.

 Risks to health